 What we have to see now is a willingness in the executive branch to say enough is enough.

-Clear these people out, clear out Rod Rosenstein also, and start from scratch on this stuff to get the country back about his business.
+Clear these people out, clear out Rod Rosenstein also, and start from scratch on this stuff to get the country back about its business.

-By the way, the other layer to this thing, it was not mentioned before, but I know you well know about it the specter of a group of three or four people in the Justice Department deciding something like infiltrating a presidential campaign, and they knew better and they knew not to they didn't want to discuss it with higher ups.
+By the way, the other layer to this thing, it was not mentioned before, but I know you well know about is the specter of a group of three or four people in the Justice Department deciding something like infiltrating a presidential campaign, and they knew better, and they knew not they didn't want to discuss it with higher-ups.

 Think about that cabal.

-That's one of the scariest sectors we've ever seen.
+That's one of the scariest specters we've ever seen.

-Now we see that and that in fact they didn't do their job at verification, corroboration, and they didn't tell the Pfizer judge judge they lied by omission and didn't tell the judge that Hillary paid for it, yet they knew that.
+Now, if we see that and that, in fact, they didn't do their job at verification, corroboration, and they didn't tell the FISA judge they lied by omission and didn't tell the judge that Hillary paid for it, yet they knew that.

-Then we've got ourselves this this makes Watergate look like stealing a Snickers bar from a candy store.
+Then we've got ourselves, this makes Watergate look like stealing a Snickers bar from a candy store.

 Absolutely.

-There's nobody there at the FISC court, at this secret court, to defend Carter Page.
+There's nobody there at the Fifth Court, at this secret court, to defend Carter Page.

 There's no one there to defend any American against this.

-And remember they opened a counterintelligence investigation against pr uh well then uh candidate Trump and then President elect Trump, and then it went on through uh President Trump's uh administration seven months.
+And then it went on through President Trump's administration seven months.

 So they opened this investigation, right, into Carter Page, into the Trump campaign.